Last week for Valentine’s Day, I published a post for people in a relationship – 20 Questions to Ask Yourself About Your Relationship.

 If you go into a relationship, it’s not fair on the other person who doesn’t stand a chance no matter how incredible they are, if you are still in love with someone else.

 People can be really hurt if you pretend to have feelings for them when you are actually still in love with someone else.
-(Unfortunately I speak from experience with this one.
+(Unfortunately, I speak from experience with this one.
 I was in what I thought was a good relationship for 6 months before the person just disappeared without a word.
 I later found out he was still in love with his ex).

-If you need help moving through the pain of a break up, Michelle D’Arella at Pushing Beauty has some great articles on love and loss.
+If you need help moving through the pain of a breakup, Michelle D’Arella at Pushing Beauty has some great articles on love and loss.
 I haven’t personally worked with Michelle but I have read several of her posts and think they might help you.
-She also offers one on one coaching if you need it.
+She also offers one-on-one coaching if you need it.